 Responsible and lawful conduct is an essential component of our corporate culture and the cornerstone on which we base our daily work.

 Therefore the Executive Board of Deutsche Lufthansa AG has adopted this Code of Conduct as the foundation of a set of values for Lufthansa Group and reports to the Supervisory Board on a regular basis.
 The principles embedded in this Code of Conduct are not just the basis of fair competition, they also help us detect and avoid legal and reputational risks.
 The Code of Conduct sets a framework within which we make decisions as a company, and guidelines according to which we orient our conduct and against which we are measured.

 A code of conduct is a code of behavior.
 It sets out a company’s expectations in terms of the behavior of its managers and employees.
 For instance, codes of conduct generally include instructions on dealing with competitors as well as anti-corruption rules and provisions relating to compliance with labor standards and human rights.

 The Lufthansa Group Code of Conduct establishes a binding framework for all of the Group’s managers and employees.
 This is concretized through policies such as the Group’s Integrity and Competition Compliance Guidelines.

-For more Information regarding the LH Group Code of Conduct please klick here.
+For more information regarding the Lufthansa Group Code of Conduct please click here.

 Reporting and Ombudsman System.